subzeroid/instagrapi/docs/usage-guide/login-migration.md

 cl.login_legacy(USERNAME, PASSWORD)
 ```

-An explicit legacy login may still invoke its existing CAA fallback.
-There is no automatic fallback in the opposite direction. `relogin()` uses the new default CAA flow; use `login_legacy(relogin=True)` to explicitly repeat the previous flow.
+An explicit legacy login may invoke its CAA fallback, including when the accounts endpoint returns `needs_upgrade`.
+The default CAA flow enters legacy login only when Instagram explicitly requests it. `relogin()` uses the new default CAA flow; use `login_legacy(relogin=True)` to explicitly repeat the previous flow.

 ## Reuse saved sessions